the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

 -- basemap höhenlinien
 https://basemap.at/standard-3/

--- be able to convert a single typeface.js character to geojson geometry -- like in the client project this could be done with temporary paths and getPointAtLength -- be able to put multiple characters next to each other, find out if this should rather be done before or after conversion to geojson
+OK be able to convert a single typeface.js character to geojson geometry OK like in the client project this could be done with temporary paths and getPointAtLength OK be able to put multiple characters next to each other, find out if this should rather be done before or after conversion to geojson

--- be able to create shapes in tile-space (=output svg space), then convert back to webmercator, then to wgs84 to have shapes that can be applied as clip geometries onto the geometries acquired from vector tiles
+OK be able to create shapes in tile-space (=output svg space), then convert back to webmercator, then to wgs84 to have shapes that can be applied as clip geometries onto the geometries acquired from vector tiles

 https://github.com/mikolalysenko/vectorize-text?tab=readme-ov-file

 -- OK :: be able to find tiles by coordinates
--- OK :: ba able to union features from multiple tiles -- OK :: find an appropriate free font :: https://github.com/notofonts/noto-fonts/blob/main/hinted/ttf/NotoSerif/NotoSerif-Regular.ttf
+-- OK :: be able to union features from multiple tiles -- OK :: find an appropriate free font :: https://github.com/notofonts/noto-fonts/blob/main/hinted/ttf/NotoSerif/NotoSerif-Regular.ttf

 -- TODO :: identify layers to be drawn and how to draw them